Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 The Westminster registrars are very friendly and helpful.
 Best of all, they work well with the photographer and have no restrictions...

-The traditional wedding register has now gone online, replaced at the end of the ceremony by a schedule.
-Westminster were always relaxed about the photographer taking photos of the signing, so not much has changed.
+The traditional wedding register has now gone online, replaced by a schedule at the end of the ceremony.
+Westminster was always relaxed about the photographer taking photos of the signing, so not much has changed.
 The most obvious change is that the registrar sends your certificate by post after your day, so there is no presentation anymore.

 As the witnesses sign, I often go wide to include the newlyweds and registrar looking on.